royerlab/ultrack/docs/source/rest_api.rst

     This endpoint wraps the :func:`ultrack.imgproc.detect_foreground` function and the :func:`ultrack.imgproc.robust_invert` function, which are functions capable
-    of obtaining the foreground of the image and its edges by image processing techniques.
+    of obtaining the foreground of the image and its contours by image processing techniques.
     For that reason, one can override the default parameters of those functions by sending the ``detect_foreground_kwargs`` and ``robust_invert_kwargs`` as keyword arguments.
     Those keyword arguments will be passed to the respective functions.